manavkr0710/Yu-Gi-Oh-Card-Card-Collector/README.md

 3. At the Firebase console, create a project and accept the terms of agreement.
 4. In the Project Overview, select the Web App option and name your Web App, and then register your app.
 5. Under "Add Firebase SDK", only copy and paste the **CONFIGURATION DETAILS**, and replace it with the file's filler configuration details.
-6. On the Left sidebar, click Build>Realtime Database and click "Create Database".
+6. On the left sidebar, click Build>Realtime Database and click "Create Database".
 7. Under Database Options, select your location, and then for Security Rules, click "Start in Locked Mode".
 8. Go to Rules and paste in
   _{